 Eventually, the stage crew ushered us out of the hall so the guys could get ready for the main event.
 We managed to grab a few more sneaky photo's then headed out for drinks, excited about the gig ahead.

 Having VIP passes meant we were right at the front, although you're guaranteed to have a great time at a Thunder gig, no matter where you stand.
 We were full of Jack Daniel's (and cocktails...) by this time and were well oiled and up for it!
-Support for the headliners came from a Scottish band called King King who were exceptionally good (I immediately bought two of their albums based on what I heard at this gig, and have gone on to become a huge fan, buying all of their material and seeing them perform live many times) and Terrorvision who, while having seemingly unlimited energy, had lost a bit of the charm they had when I last saw them in the 90's and all their songs sounded a bit samey.
+Support for the headliners came from a great sounding blues rock band called King King who were exceptionally good (I immediately bought two of their albums based on what I heard at this gig, and have gone on to become a huge fan, buying all of their material and seeing them perform live many times) and Terrorvision who, while having seemingly unlimited energy, had lost a bit of the charm they had when I last saw them in the 90's and all their songs sounded a bit samey.
 Don't get me wrong, they were professionals and obviously knew what they were doing, but in my opinion they should have been on first, with King King as the main support.
 But then it was time for Thunder!

 The crowd erupted as the guys confidently walked onto the stage, waving and pointing as rock stars do.
 Then they burst into a kick-ass version of 'Wonder Days' which had the crowd going beserk right from the get go.
 Everybody in the hall seemed to be singing, clapping, jumping up and down and Danny, with his usual flamboyance, was in complete control.
 Next up was 'Black Water' then 'River Of Pain'.
 The boys were mixing up the old favourites with new material and the crowd were loving every note.